MuhammadZihni/sorpiart-teamEfyp/README.md

 **Beat Maker**
 ![](documentation_images/beatmaker.png)

-**Translator** The **Translator** function allow users to translate any text in English to other languages.
+**Translator:** The **Translator** function allow users to translate any text in English to other languages.
 This function also allows users to hear the translated text.
-The supported languages include Chinese, Malay, Korean, Japanese, Tamil, French, Spanish, Vietnamese.
+The supported languages include Chinese, Malay, Korean, Japanese, Tamil, French, Spanish, and Vietnamese.
 ![](documentation_images/translator.png)

 ## To run Tkinter GUI on boot